Skip to main content

 Shared libraries

-If you receive models from another Innobrix user, you can actively enable them in your project under the heading Shared libraries.
+If you receive models from another Innobrix user you can enable them in your project under Shared libraries.

 STEP 1

-Once the project is created, you have the option to add plans to the project.
+Once the project is created you can add plans to it.

 STEP 2